Is the Fourth Industrial Revolution imposing challenges to Manufacturers?

 With MuleSoft’s acquisition in 2018, Salesforce gives manufacturers profound capabilities to connect to enterprise applications in the cloud or on-premises.
 You can leverage the power of APIs to easily connect to top CRM, ERP, and legacy systems.
 Manufacturers can integrate Salesforce with Marketo, ServiceNow, SAP ERP, Financial operations, and others to deliver a connected experience.

 Inventory issues are the most common challenges faced by the manufacturing industry.
 Manufacturers’ wrong retail inventory management strategy can increase carrying costs.
-These inventory issues maybe because of the poor visibility into data such as fast-moving vs. slow-moving product, revenue loss due to reduced labor productivity, long travel times, etc.
+These inventory issues may be because of the poor visibility into data such as fast-moving vs. slow-moving products, revenue loss due to reduced labor productivity, long travel times, etc.

 Salesforce is easy to configure and create field service locations for places where the inventory is stored, such as warehouses, customer sites, or work vehicles, so you can keep track of all your stock and avoid stock out situations.
 For the team to manage inventory, you can customize page layouts and assign user permissions.
 Salesforce supports manufacturers with detailed and useful insights about operations, inventory management, order processing, warehousing and distribution chains.